 Most park mysteries have to do with some abandoned object like a pipe or a strange shape to the property.
 The mystery here has to do with admiring the work of the landscaping team.
 The hills associated with this park are almost like cliffs.
 Even the death defying bike trail goes down at an angle on the cliff face.
 So how in the heck do the landscaping guys do such an amazing job of clearing the weeks on the face of that almost-cliff?

 Click on these pictures to see them as full screen versions.

 Suggestions for Parks Department

 Trees have grown up to entirely block the view from the three benches that were bolted to concrete slabs 20 years earlier.
 The solution is to cut all the trees that block the view of the three benches.
 Or cut down at least one tree; the one in front of the south most bench.
 And then turn around the other two benches to face the park.
-It is good to remember that trees are not sacred, but views are.
+It is good to remember that trees are to be maintained; views are to be treasured.

 The name of this park, Tree Park, is because of a dense growth of trees between the main trail at the bottom of the park and Coyote Hills Drive.
 Unfortunately there’s decorative fence which appears to block entry.
 Homeless of course know about it.
 The picture on the left shows where the second fence stops at a natural entrance to this area.
 There should be made an opening in the first fence.